liortalker/MindTheEdge/README.md

 0.37
 ```
 - *prec_recall_eval_range_min* and *prec_recall_eval_range_max* are the (partial) range in which the edge AUC metric is computed (as in Tab.2 in the paper).
+-
+## Citation
+If you find this work relevant, please consider citing:

+    @inproceedings{talker2022mind,
+      title={Mind The Edge: Refining Depth Edges in Sparsely-Supervised Monocular Depth Estimation},
+      author={Talker, Lior and Cohen, Aviad and Yosef, Erez and Dana, Alexandra and Dinerstein, Michael},
+      booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition},
+      year={2024}
+    }

 ## Acknowledgements
 <a href="https://github.com/Britefury/py-bsds500">py-bsds500</a>